f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/README.md

 - The Analytics history on BIG-IQ for this device won't be lost but BIG-IQ won't collect analytics when the RMA device is removed then re-added to the BIG-IQ.
 - The re-discover & re-import of the RMA device repaired will use the following conflict resolution policy **Use BIG-IP** by default.
-- If you had users assigned to the AS3 application services in RMA device, you will need to re-assign the application services roles to those users after the role is executed
+- If you had users assigned to the AS3 or Legacy application services in RMA device, you will need to re-assign the application services roles to those users after the role is executed

 ## Role Variables